Why Contrast Filters Behave Differently Under Tungsten, Daylight and Shade

 A contrast filter's effect on tonal rendering and its filter factor both shift with the light source, because the source supplies the wavelengths the filter selects from.

 A contrast filter is often treated as a fixed tool: a red filter darkens skies, a yellow filter holds them.
 In practice its effect depends as much on the light striking the scene as on the glass itself.
 A filter removes part of the spectrum, but the source decides how much of that part was present to begin with.
 The same filter on the same film can produce a markedly different tonal separation, and demand a different exposure increase, under tungsten light, open daylight, or the blue light of shade.
+The clearest proof is that a manufacturer’s own factor tables list two columns, daylight and tungsten, and for some filters the two numbers move in opposite directions.

 A contrast filter works subtractively.
 It transmits its own colour and absorbs the complementary band, so a deep red filter passes long wavelengths and blocks blue and green.
-The tonal shift it produces depends on how much of the absorbed band the source actually emitted.
-Daylight at roughly 5500 K is rich in blue and ultraviolet; tungsten at roughly 3200 K emits a continuous spectrum weighted heavily toward red, with comparatively little blue output.
-A red filter under tungsten therefore discards very little energy, because little blue was present, while the same filter under daylight removes a large share of the incident light.
-Open shade, lit mainly by blue skylight rather than direct sun, pushes the balance further toward the short wavelengths still.
-The filter is constant; the spectrum it filters is not.
+The tonal shift it produces depends on how much of the absorbed band the source actually emitted, and that is governed by colour temperature.
+Daylight for black-and-white work is conventionally balanced to about 5500 K (the CIE D55 standard), rich in blue and ultraviolet.
+Studio tungsten runs around 3200 K; household tungsten is cooler still, roughly 2700-2900 K; Ilford measures the tungsten speed of its ORTHO Plus film against a 2850 K source, the figure printed beside the datasheet’s wedge spectrogram.
+Open shade, lit by blue skylight rather than direct sun, climbs the other way to roughly 7000-10000 K and pushes the balance further toward short wavelengths.

 Related posts